-(To learn more about what happens to your mortgage in Chapter 13 bankruptcy, including ways to reduce it or avoid foreclosure, see the articles in Your Home and Mortgage in Chapter 13 Bankruptcy.)
+(To learn more about what happens to your mortgage in Chapter 13 bankruptcy, including ways to avoid foreclosure, see Your Home and Mortgage in Chapter 13 Bankruptcy.)

-In many cases, if you owed more on your first mortgage than the fair market value of your house, your second mortgage lender will not receive anything from the foreclosure because there will be nothing left over after the first mortgage is paid.
-If the lender won't get any money if your house is sold, your second mortgage is considered "wholly unsecured" and can be stripped through a Chapter 13 bankruptcy.
-(In a few states, you can strip junior liens in a Chapter 7 bankruptcy as well.)
+In many cases, if you owed more on your first mortgage than the fair market value of your house, your second mortgage lender would not receive anything from the foreclosure because there would be nothing left over after paying the first.
+If the lender won't get any money at a sale, your second mortgage is considered "wholly unsecured" and can be stripped through a Chapter 13 bankruptcy.

 Example.
-Say you own a house worth $300,000 and you have a $400,000 first mortgage.
+Say you own a house worth $300,000, and you have a $400,000 first mortgage.
 In this situation, you can strip any liens that are junior to your first mortgage.
-So if you had a second mortgage with a balance of $100,000, you can get rid of it through lien stripping in a Chapter 13 bankruptcy.
+So if you had a second mortgage with a balance of $100,000, you could get rid of it through lien stripping in a Chapter 13 bankruptcy.

 (For more details about lien stripping and how it works, see Getting Rid of Second Mortgages in Chapter 13 Bankruptcy.)

 The stripped liens will receive the same treatment as your other unsecured debts (such as credit cards) in your bankruptcy.
 These debts usually receive nothing or a small amount and get discharged (wiped out) at the completion of your Chapter 13 bankruptcy.